Dernancourt

 Population growth drivers in Dernancourt are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The population of the Dernancourt statistical area (Lv2) is estimated at around 4,636 as of November 2025, reflecting an increase of 573 people since the 2021 Census.
-This growth represents a 14.1% increase from the previous population count of 4,063 people in the area.
-The change is inferred from AreaSearch's estimation of the resident population at 4,394 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 27 validated new addresses since the Census date.
-This results in a density ratio of 2,283 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-The Dernancourt (SA2) experienced a growth rate of 14.1% since the 2021 census, surpassing both the SA3 area's 7.2% and the state's growth rates, making it a notable growth leader in the region.
-Overseas migration contributed approximately 48.0% of overall population gains during recent periods, with other drivers such as natural growth and interstate migration also being positive factors.
+As of Feb 2026, the estimated population of the suburb of Dernancourt is around 4,643.
+This represents an increase of 580 people since the 2021 Census, which reported a population of 4,063.
+The change is inferred from AreaSearch's estimate of 4,394 residents following examination of the ABS's latest ERP data release in June 2024, along with an additional 29 validated new addresses since the Census date.
+This results in a population density ratio of 2,287 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+The suburb's growth rate of 14.3% since the 2021 census exceeded both the SA3 area (7.2%) and the state level, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 48.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Looking ahead, demographic trends suggest an above median population growth for statistical areas analysed by AreaSearch.
-The Dernancourt (SA2) is projected to grow by 809 persons to the year 2041 based on aggregated SA2-level projections, reflecting a total gain of 11.0% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are used, based on 2021 data and adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+According to these projections, the suburb is expected to grow by an above median rate, with an increase of 811 persons projected by 2041, reflecting a gain of 10.8% in total over the 17 years.

 Frequently Asked Questions - Population